-\$250,000,000 LAMAR ADVERTISING COMPANY % Convertible Notes due 2006
+\$250,000,000 LAMAR ADVERTISING COMPANY 5 1/4% Convertible Notes due 2006

 You may convert the notes into shares of Class A common stock of Lamar Advertising Company at any time before their maturity or their redemption by Lamar Advertising Company.
 The notes will mature on September 15, 2006.
-The conversion rate is shares per each \$1,000 principal amount of notes, subject to adjustment in certain circumstances.
-This is equivalent to an initial conversion price of \$ per share.
-On , 1999, the last reported sale price for the Class A common stock on the Nasdaq National Market was \$ per share.
+The conversion rate is 21.6216 shares per each \$1,000 principal amount of notes, subject to adjustment in certain circumstances.
+This is equivalent to an initial conversion price of \$46.25 per share.
+On August 4, 1999, the last reported bid price for the Class A common stock on the Nasdaq National Market was \$37.00 per share.
 The Class A common stock is quoted under the symbol "LAMR".